Page 5: Design - Adding Points

 Advanced properties Item Options provides for Include empty item, which enables clearing a selection in single selection drop list of un-filtered data.

 Dynamic Data draws its data either from a nominated tab-delimited text file (in Unicode encoding, eg UTF-8) on the desktop PC/server hosting Mobile Data Studio or a nominated tab-delimited text file on the mobile device when the project is opened.
-The former is a convenient way to update and maintain large data sets, and is the preferred process for wireless deployments (see page 11 Wireless TCP/IP functions), and operates with Android, Apple iOS, Windows 10 and Windows Mobile clients.
-Apple iOS doesn't allow access to a text file stored on the device.
+The former is a convenient way to update and maintain large data sets, and is the preferred process for wireless deployments (see page 11 Wireless TCP/IP functions), and operates with Android, Apple iOS, and Windows 10 mobile clients.

 Load data on Mobile Data Studio server: the UltraDrop point will be updated by automatically referencing the source tab-delimited text file on the server.
 Wireless mobile devices logging into the server will be automatically prompted to receive the updated project containing new data in UltraDrop points.
 This updating process can be tracked in the wireless Activity Monitor and text Log (see page 11 Wireless TCP/IP functions).
 When this process is used, the project containing the UltraDrop point is being automatically updated through dynamic embedding of the data, there is no separate transfer of text files.
 In addition to specific standard paths, the UltraDrop point supports the following strings in the Dynamic Data path: %MDS_PATH% - the folder where the MDS.exe application is stored, and %PPC_PATH% - the folder where the relevant project .ppc file is stored.
 This works with absolute paths (such as "E:\Projects") and also with network UNC paths such as (\\Server\Share\Projects).

 Load data on mobile device: the path for the tab-delimited text file when a project is opened on the mobile device should be \Path\Filename.txt.
 On Android devices, the \My Documents\Filename.txt is treated as /sdcard/Filename.txt, thus both Windows Mobile and Android mobile devices can be served with the same \My Documents\Filename.txt in project design.
 The UltraDrop point is effectively data sharing when Dynamic Data is used.
 On the mobile device if the content of the nominated text file is changed, closing and re-opening the project will present the new data set.
-The .txt files need to be transferred to the mobile device, either via ActiveSync from My Documents with standard sync, or via a File point (see page 4) and saved to My Documents (\sdcard\)on the mobile device.
+The .txt files need to be transferred to the mobile device, via a File point (see page 4) and saved to My Documents (\sdcard\)on the mobile device.
 The Dynamic Data .txt files aren't attached to or imbedded in the UltraDrop, they are referenced by it.

 A HTML Template suitable for use with Mobile Data Studio is a standard HTML file, with one important exception: - whenever Mobile Data Studio detects a tag of the form <%PointIDName%>, it will replace the entire tag with data from the named point, where point ID Name is the name of the point, eg Customer, Company.
 To show and print an image the 'img src' HTML should be used, for example <img src="<%DeliverySignature%>">.
 See example Service Report HTML Template and when open in browser 'View Source' to examine HTML and tags to receive data from points.

-Output manages the HTML product.
-In Android the 'Save in Folder' default \ saves to a MobileData folder in main sd card.
-In Apple iOS the 'Save in Folder' default \ is used.
-In Windows Mobile the Output may require specification of Save in Folder, for example \My Documents.
-Filename or naming pattern is %uuid%.htm by default being the session identification.
-However, using %PointIDName%.htm to dynamically name files from session data may be more informative, where point ID Name is the name of the point; for example %Customer% %OrderNumber%.htm .
+Output filename provides opportunity for dynamic naming of the PDF or HTML file.
+The Filename or naming pattern is %uuid%.htm/pdf by default being the session identification.
+However, using %PointIDName%.htm/PDF to dynamically name files from session data may be more informative, where point ID Name is the name of the point; for example %Customer% %OrderNumber%.htm/PDF.

-The control Use non-standard printing is an alternative that will invoke the web browser print process if appropriate print drivers are installed.
+The control Use non-standard printing is an alternative that will invoke the web browser print process on Windows 10 tablets.

 Incrementor enables point values to be incremented with opening of a new session.
 This function is useful where numbers for invoices, samples, tracking etc need to be generated in the field on the mobile device.